ANALYSIS-Biden's struggles, education wars propel Youngkin's Virginia victory | Politics

 ANALYSIS-Biden's struggles, education wars propel Youngkin's Virginia victory

-The Republican seized on tensions between parents and school boards over policies for COVID school closures and safety protocols, gender issues and the teaching of so-called "critical race theory" – a term misused to describe antiracism curricula that Youngkin claimed was evidence that school districts were drifting too far leftward.
-McAuliffe may have made the largest mistake of the campaign when, at a debate, he said, "I don't think parents should be telling schools what they should teach."
-The remarks soon became a centerpiece of Youngkin attack ads – and the issue as a whole may have resonated with scores of suburban parents frustrated after seeing their children kept at home for more than a full school year during the pandemic.
+Youngkin worked hard to separate himself from Donald Trump, but the former Republican president's influence was felt nonetheless.
+While Youngkin largely steered clear of endorsing Trump’s bogus claims that he lost last year’s elections due to fraud, he still made sure to back the principle of “voter integrity.”
+On Wednesday, Trump took credit for Youngkin's win, citing the electoral strength of his passionate base.

-Voters who believed parents should have "a lot" of say over what schools teach went for Youngkin 76% to 23%, according to CNN exit polls.
-Conversely, of the voters who listed the virus as their top concern, 83% went for McAuliffe and just 17% for Youngkin, CNN said.
-"Youngkin's massive overperformance was tied to the issues of schools - and an uprising from parents, who became overnight homeschoolers," said Doug Heye, who worked as a top aide to Eric Cantor, a former Republican congressman from Virginia.
+Trump can point to Virginia as a repudiation of Biden while he sets the stage for another possible presidential run in 2024.
+And now his Republican Party has shown that it might be able to attract some of the suburban voters and independents it lost in the election last year, as long as Trump allows more centrist candidates in the mold of Youngkin to run their own races without constantly pledging fealty to him.
+At the same time, Republicans in more conservative regions remain free to run on Trump's MAGA platform with little risk of blowback.
+All together, it could make for the kind of coalition that seizes Congress for the party next year.

-A non-Trump lane exists for Republicans Even with the long shadow Trump continues to cast over the Republican Party, Youngkin expertly showed how to keep his distance from the divisive former president without incurring his wrath.
+A non-Trump lane does exist Even with the long shadow Trump and his false stolen-election claims continue to cast over the Republican Party, Youngkin showed how to keep his distance from Trump without incurring his wrath.

 Youngkin “is providing a model” for Republicans, said Tom Davis, a former Republican congressman from Virginia.
 “He has separated himself pretty well.”
 No one was hoping Trump would come to the state more than McAuliffe, who spent much of his campaign trying to tie Youngkin to Trump at every turn.
 It didn’t work.
 Exit polls by NBC showed voters viewed Youngkin much more favorably than Trump, who remains unpopular in the state.